ImVirtue/RagChatbot_MCPServer/README.md

 # Rag chatbot with a localhost MCP server
-Building a RAG-based HR chatbot for providing rules in the workplace with the MCP server
+Building a RAG-based HR chatbot for providing rules in the workplace with the **localhost MCP server** as a function-calling hub
 <img src="images/rag.jpg" width="500">
 <img src="images/mcp-architecture.png" width="500">